modbus2mqtt/node-red-contrib-mysql2-ts/README.md

 ### Error "ER_NOT_SUPPORTED_AUTH_MODE: Client does not support authentication protocol requested by server; consider upgrading MySQL client"

-You are probably using another node than `node-red-contrib-stackhero-mysql` and tryin to connect to a MySQL >= 8 server using "Caching SHA2 password" authentication method.
+You are probably using another node than `node-red-contrib-mysql2-ts` and tryin to connect to a MySQL >= 8 server using "Caching SHA2 password" authentication method.

-To resolve that issue, simply use this node `node-red-contrib-stackhero-mysql`.
+To resolve that issue, simply use this node `node-red-contrib-mysql2-ts`.